minhthangdang/GrabAI/README.md

 ### Classifying and the YOLO network

-One extra point of my solution that is worth noting here is the use of [YOLO network](https://pjreddie.com/darknet/yolo/) for the task of car localisation.
+One extra point of my solution that is worth noting here is the use of [YOLO network from Darknet](https://pjreddie.com/darknet/yolo/) for the task of car detection.

 As described in the [preprocess section](#preprocess), the images used for training are taken from the bounding boxes of the original images, i.e. the precise areas that contains the cars only.
 So in my *classify.py* file where the classification